 FAQ

-How long does a brain dump take?
+How long should a sleep brain dump take?

 Ready for your next step?